rtenacity/rtenacity.github.io/content/posts/gauss-law-derivation/index.md

 ---

+> Update: This article is the reason I got a five on AP Physics C, one year later.

 # Introduction
 Gauss's Law is a law that relates the flux of the electric field on a surface to the charge enclosed within that surface.
 What does that even mean?
 In this article, I want to walk you through the basics of electromagnetism and make it seem like even you could have derived this law if you knew what Gauss knew.